IgniteUI/igniteui-docfx/en/components/checkbox.md

 ```

 ##### Scoped
 There may be a case where you want a particular `igx-checkbox` be styled differently than the others in the app.
-This will require to use angular specific pseudo-class selectors like `:host`, `::ng-deep`, etc. Additionally all of the above steps need to be moved from styles.scss to the component.scss file.
+This will require to use Angular specific pseudo-class selectors like `:host`, `::ng-deep`, etc. Additionally, all of the above styles we specify in styles.scss need to be defined in the component.scss file instead.

  >[!NOTE]
  >If the component is using an [`Emulated`](themes/component-themes.md#view-encapsulation) ViewEncapsulation, it is necessary to `penetrate` this encapsulation using `::ng-deep`.